pdjr-build/firmware-factory/modules/winint/README.md

 The top cover is released by pinching at (A) after which it can be lifted away from the the base to expose the printed circuit board (PCB).
-The PCB has connectors for sensors (4) and relay outputs (6).
+The PCB has connectors for sensors (4) and relay outputs (5).
-Jumpers (5) enable 12VDC power to the corresponding sensor positive terminal.
-A DIL switch (7) allows entry of a windlass instance number and finally, a jumper (8) allows connection of the NMEA cable shield to the module ground.
+A DIL switch (6) allows entry of a windlass instance number and finally, a jumper (7) allows connection of the NMEA cable shield to the module ground.

 ### (1) NMEA bus connector